wlepage/digitalimagecorrelation/index.md

 The content of [digitalimagecorrelation.org](http://digitalimagecorrelation.org/) is organized for DIC learners to gather the most important information by reading from start to finish, while more experienced users can jump ahead to a section of interest.
 At the conclusion of each section, links are provided to more detailed resources.

 # [](#fundamentals)DIC fundamentals
 The basic operation of DIC is tracking a pattern (often called a [_speckle pattern_](#patterning)) in a sequence of images.
-The first image in the sequence is defined as the __reference__ configuration, or the baseline to which the other images are compared.
+The first image in the sequence is defined as the _reference_ image, or the baseline to which the other images are compared.
 DIC matches the pattern between the reference image and a deformed image, and then calculates the pattern's displacements between the reference and deformed images.

 The basic process of a DIC calculation is illustrated below.
-(a) The reference image has a recognizable pattern
+(a) The reference image has a recognizable pattern of dots that will be tracked.
+(b) A portion of the pattern, called a _subset_, is selected for tracking.
+(c) The center of the subset (the red dot, which is _not_ part of the speckle pattern) is the place in the reference image from which the displacement will be calculated.
+(d) After the material is deformed from the reference image's initial position, the subset in the deformed image is matched to the subset from the reference image.
+(e) Once the subset is matched, DIC calculates the subset center's relative displacement between the reference and deformed images.
+The displacement here is the (small) difference between the blue and red dots.
+The next example will show how this basic operation is extended to multiple subsets and DIC points.
 ![DIC subset]({{site.baseurl}}/assets/img/DICsubset-01.png)

+The previous example computed the displacements from one subset, but DIC can compute a _field_ of displacements by tracking multiple subsets.
+The same procedure as before is repeated, except this time with four equally-sized subsets in a two-by-two grid.
+This yields four more points with displacement information, for a total of five data points.
 ![DIC subsets]({{site.baseurl}}/assets/img/DICsubsets-01.png)

+From the five subsets (one from the first example, and four more from the second example), there are five total points for which the displacements have been calculated.
+Each of these points can be referred to as a _DIC point_.
+The displacement at each DIC point is a vector, so the components of the vector can be decomposed.
+For two dimensions of displacement, the components can be written in a Cartesian coordinate system as the horizontal displacement (_u_) and vertical displacement (_v_).
+Three dimensions of displacements (_u_, _v_, and _w_) can also be measured with a more complicated type of DIC that uses triangulation – more on this in the section on the [main types of DIC](#DICtypes).
 ![DIC points]({{site.baseurl}}/assets/img/DICfivepoints-01.png)

 ![DIC basics]({{site.baseurl}}/assets/img/DICbasics-01.png)

 ### Futher reading on DIC fundamentals
+1. Sutton, Michael A., Jean Jose Orteu, and Hubert Schreier.
+Image correlation for shape, motion and deformation measurements: basic concepts, theory and applications.
+Springer Science & Business Media, 2009. [https://doi.org/10.1007/978-0-387-78747-3](https://doi.org/10.1007/978-0-387-78747-3)
+1. Michel Bornert, François Hild, Jean-José Orteu and Stéphane Roux.
+Digital image correlation.
+Chapter 6 of _Full-field measurements and identification in solid mechanics_, Grédiac, Michel, and François Hild, eds.
+John Wiley & Sons, 2012. [http://doi.org/10.1002/9781118578469.ch6](http://doi.org/10.1002/9781118578469.ch6)
+1. François Hild and Stéphane Roux.
+Digital image correlation.
+Chapter 5 of  _Optical methods for solid mechanics: a full-field approach_, Rastogi, Pramod K., and Erwin Hack, eds.
+John Wiley & Sons, 2012.

 # [](#patterning)Speckle patterning